 Some states have been working through these issues for decades.
 In places like Louisiana and Texas, communities have learned hard lessons from major storms and coastal changes.
 Their experience, along with insights from communities that have recently faced disasters, offers practical guidance for cities and counties working to strengthen their own coastal resilience efforts.

-In this Q&A, Steve Mathies, Ignacio Harrouch, and Stephanie Rogers discuss what coastal resilience and restoration look like today and how local governments can take action early.
+In this Q&A, Steve Mathies amd Ignacio Harrouch discuss what coastal resilience and restoration look like today and how local governments can take action early.
 They also talk about how communities can move forward with clearer priorities and greater confidence.

 Steve: Louisiana’s master planning didn’t happen overnight.
 It took decades of public engagement, technical development, and steady implementation to get to where we are now.
 The state’s willingness to learn from both successes and failures helped it build one of the most complete coastal programs in the country.
 These projects range from river diversions and flood protection to marsh restoration and pump stations.
 They pair built infrastructure with ecosystem restoration, including wetlands, river‑marsh connections, and living shorelines.